mkp151203/PythonBasics_Hangman/README.md

 2. To run the program just extract files and double click on "hangman2.1.py"

+>[!WARNING]
-3. ⚠️**Do not edit score.txt file.
-If you do so your progress will be lost**⚠️
+>3.
+Do not edit score.txt file.
+If you do so your progress will be lost

 4. Do not delete any of the files